 Interactive Video Networking (IVN) Fee

-The Interactive Video Networking (IVN) Fee is assessed for classes taken at non-Fargo locations.
+The Interactive Video Networking (IVN) Fee is assessed for classes taken at non-NDSU locations.
 IVN charges are equal to 20% of the North Dakota Resident Tuition Rate.

 Upon arrival, international students are charged a one-time International Student Orientation Fee.
 During each semester thereafter, including summer, each is charged the International Student Support Services Fee.
 All international students are required to maintain health insurance while attending NDSU.
 Some may also be required to participate in Intensive English Language courses, which are charged in addition to base tuition.

 If an account remains unpaid for more than thirty days after the payment due date, a late payment fee of 1.75% of the principal balance may be assessed.
 Additional information regarding late fees may be found here: https://www.ndsu.edu/onestop/accounts/late_payment_fees/.

 Students that fail to return items to the NDSU library may be charged overdue and/or lost item fines.
 Contact NDSU Libraries with questions.

 Meal plans are available to all NDSU students.
 Charges are based on the type of the meal plan you select.
 For information on meal plans and associated costs go to the Dining Services website

 A fee is charged to students enrolling in a Monthly Payment Plan.